 As we mentioned in Section~\ref{section=sketch}, we employ \textit{property $(T)$-like properties} for the proof of Theorem~\ref{theorem=main}.
 We refer the reader to \cite{BekkadelaHarpeValette} for a comprehensive treatise on Kazhdan's property $(\mathrm{T})$.

-Let $\Gamma$ be a countable discrete group, and $(\pi, \mathcal{H})$ be a unitary $\Gamma$-representation.
+Let $\Gamma$ be a (countable discrete) group, and $(\pi, \mathcal{H})$ be a unitary $\Gamma$-representation.
 A map $c\colon \Gamma \to \mathcal{H}$ is called a \textit{quasi-}($1$-)\textit{cocycle} into $\pi$ if

-This quantity is called the \textit{defect} of $c$.
+The quantity in the left-hand side is called the \textit{defect} of $c$.
 Quasi-($1$-)cocycles are related to (second) \textit{bounded cohomology}, see \cite{Monod} and \cite{MonodICM} for details.
-Recall that $\Gamma$ has \textit{Kazhdan's property $(\mathrm{T})$} if and only if any genuine cocycle (namely, any quasi-cocycle with defect $0$) into any unitary representation $\pi$ is bounded (this is the Delorme--Guichardet theorem. see \cite[Theorem~2.12.4 and Proposition~2.2.9]{BekkadelaHarpeValette}); and that $\Gamma$ is said to have \textit{Monod's property $(\mathrm{TT})$} if any quasi-cocycle into any unitary representation $\pi$ is bounded.
-Recall in addition that a unitary representation $\pi$ is said to be \textit{weakly mixing} if it does not contain any finite dimensional subrepresentation.
+Recall that $\Gamma$ has \textit{Kazhdan's property $(\mathrm{T})$} if and only if all genuine cocycles (namely, all quasi-cocycles with zero defect) into every unitary representation $\pi$ are bounded (this is the Delorme--Guichardet theorem; see \cite[Theorem~2.12.4 and Proposition~2.2.9]{BekkadelaHarpeValette}), and that $\Gamma$ is said to have \textit{Monod's property $(\mathrm{TT})$} if all quasi-cocycles into every unitary representation $\pi$ are bounded.
+Recall in addition that a unitary representation $\pi$ is said to be \textit{weakly mixing} if it does not contain (non-zero) finite dimensional subrepresentations.